-- 1.1 Regular school attendance is essential if children are to achieve their full potential. - 1.2 HEALD PLACE PRIMARY SCHOOL believe that regular school attendance is the key to enabling children to maximise the educational opportunities available to them and become emotionally resilient, confident and competent adults who can realise their full potential and make a positive contribution to their community. - 1.3 HEALD PLACE PRIMARY SCHOOL values all pupils.
-As set out in this policy, we will build strong relationships with families to ensure pupils have the support in place to attend school and identify the reasons for poor attendance. - 1.4 HEALD PLACE PRIMARY SCHOOL recognise that attendance is a matter for the whole school community.
-Our Attendance Policy should not be viewed in isolation; it is a strand that runs through all aspects of school improvement, supported by our policies on admissions, safeguarding, anti-bullying, child protection, safeguarding and behaviour and inclusive learning.
-This policy takes into account the Human Rights Act 1998, the Disability Discrimination Act 1995 and the Race Relations Act 2000.
+1.1 Regular school attendance is essential if children are to achieve their full potential.

+1.2 We believe that regular school attendance is the key to enabling children to maximise the educational opportunities available to them and become emotionally resilient, confident and competent adults who can realise their full potential and make a positive contribution to their community.

+1.3 Varna Community Primary School values all pupils.
+As set out in this policy, we will build strong relationships with families to ensure pupils have the support in place to attend school and identify the reasons for poor attendance.

+1.4 We recognise that attendance is a matter for the whole school community.
+Our Attendance Policy should not be viewed in isolation; it is a strand that runs through all aspects of school improvement, supported by our policies on admissions, safeguarding, anti-bullying, behaviour and inclusive education.
+This policy considers the Human Rights Act 1998, the Disability Discrimination Act 1995 and the Race Relations Act 2000.